You are listening to the Sean Hannity Radio Show Podcast.

 And be really careful who you let into the country.

-And when I see your president who tried, who tried so hard to make sure that from seven countries you rethought the methods by which people could get in, and to see American judges trying to stop this from happening.
+And when I see your president, who tried, who tried so hard to make sure that from seven countries you rethought the methods by which people could get in and to see American judges trying to stop this from happening, you know, we've got a problem here.

-Something there is wrong, and I I know that Trump won't give up.
+And I know that Trump won't give up.

-I know that in his heart he wants to keep America safe, and I pray that he does so.
+I know that in his heart he wants to keep America safe and I pray that he does so.

-It is it is beyond incredible.
+It is beyond incredible.

 I think he gave the best speech of his presidency in Saudi Arabia before Muslim leaders.